-Founded in 1901, NIST is a non-regulatory federal agency within the U.S. Commerce Department's Technology Administration.
+Founded in 1901, NIST is a non-regulatory federal agency within the U.S. Department of Commerce.
 NIST's mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.
 NIST carries out its mission in four cooperative programs:

 - the NIST Laboratories, conducting research that advances the nation's technology infrastructure and is needed by U.S. industry to continually improve products and services;

-- the Baldrige National Quality Program, which promotes performance excellence among U.S. manufacturers, service companies, educational institutions, healthcare providers, and nonprofit organizations; conducts outreach programs and manages the annual Malcolm Baldrige National Quality Award which recognizes performance excellence and quality achievement;
+- the Baldrige National Quality Program, which promotes performance excellence among U.S. manufacturers, service companies, educational institutions, and health care providers; conducts outreach programs and manages the annual Malcolm Baldrige National Quality Award which recognizes performance excellence and quality achievement;

-NIST’s fiscal year 2008 resources total 931.5 million.
-The agency operates primarily in two locations: Gaithersburg, Maryland (headquarters - 234-hectare/578-acre campus) and Boulder, Colorado (84-hectare/208-acre campus).
-NIST employs about 2,800 scientists, engineers, technicians, and support and administrative personnel.
-About 2,600 guest researchers and other NIST associates complement the staff.
+NIST has an operating budget of about $843 million for fiscal year 2007 and operates primarily in two locations: Gaithersburg, Md., (headquarters - 234-hectare/578-acre campus) and Boulder Colo., (84-hectare/208-acre campus).
+NIST employs about 2,900 scientists, engineers, technicians, and support and administrative personnel.
+About 1,800 guest researchers and other NIST associates complement the staff.

 NIST/Information Technology Laboratory (ITL)